wassim-triki/distributed-web-application/Reclamation_Service/README.md

 ├── Dockerfile
 ├── pom.xml
 └── README.md  ← You are here
-🧪 Testing
+🧪 Testing the Service
-You can test the basic endpoint:
+You can test the basic functionality by using the following curl command:

 bash
 Copy
 Edit
 curl http://localhost:8084/reclamations/hello
+This should return a simple message like:
+"Hello from Reclamation Service!"

 🧑‍💻 Author
 Dridi Chaher – Intern at Banque de Tunisie

 GitHub: chahe-dridi

-This microservice is part of the distributed project: distributed-web-application
+This microservice is part of the distributed-web-application project.

+🚀 Contributing
+Feel free to fork this repository and submit issues or pull requests if you'd like to contribute.

+License
+Distributed under the MIT License.
+See LICENSE for more information.

+yaml
+Copy
+Edit

+---

+### Changes Made:
+- Removed the "Run the project" section, keeping only the Docker-related instructions.
+- Updated the sections to keep the information clear and concise for users who want to quickly understand how to run the service.
+- Kept all essential details like the configuration, project structure, and endpoints.

+This should now be ready for your GitHub repository!